 Freelance project management has made it possible for a lot of project managers all over the world to be their own bosses and enjoy more work flexibility.

 In this blog post, we’ll be talking about how you can become a pro freelance project manager (PM).
 We’ll also be throwing in some of the top tools you can use and exploring the best job sites to find your next client.

 What is Freelance Project Management?

 Essentially, freelance project management involves ensuring that everything gets done on behalf of a client on time and on budget.
 Apart from the timely and cost-efficient completion of deliverables, it also involves ensuring that a project aligns with the client’s business goals.

 Freelance PMs are independent contractors who are responsible for initiating, planning, executing, managing and implementing projects.
 Often, these projects come with a digital component.
 Typical freelance project management roles involve:

-- Managing people, budgets, tools, and timelines
+- Managing freelancers and other people, budgets, tools, and timelines

 - Keeping an eye on details as well as the bigger picture of a project